scottysinclair/stock-application-project/stock-application-uat/README.md

 ## Open Issues
 1. DBUnit is failing to dump the DB2 database contents on error.
 DBUnit mentions that there is a compatibility problem upfront in the EAP7 logs.
-2. The host OS DOCKER_HOST environment variable should be respected.
-3. The management host IP address in the arquillian XML file is currently hardcoded to 172.18.0.5, but this IP address is provided by docker and can change.
-We need to add a dynamic mechanism here.
-4. Cannot write the database dump files to the build machine.
+2. Cannot write the database dump files to the build machine.
 There is a problem with arquillian-cube volume specification which has been fixed on the 29th of March (https://github.com/arquillian/arquillian-cube/pull/651).
 This problem can be fixed if we upgrade to the current SNAPSHOT version of arquillian-cube.
+3. The arquillian.xml exposes the ports 8080 and 9990 on the DOCKER HOST machine, this prevents the same docker host from being used by multiple tests.
+It would be good to randomize the ports allocated.